Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "No. They just like the taste."

 "How does that work?"
 Julian wondered.
-"It’s the same solvent and they’re not *that* biologically different to us...it’s got to get into their bloodstream, right?"
+"It’s the same solvent and they’re not *that* biologically different to us... it’s got to get into their bloodstream, right?"

 "Maybe.
 I don’t know."
 Xiù shrugged.
 "All I know is, they don’t get drunk.
 They were all kinds of surprised when I started giggling and stumbling around and then fell asleep."